HOW TO SCHEDULE DATA CLEANING FUNCTIONS

 2. Select the main function

 From the top dropdown menu, choose the primary operation you want to automate.
 The form will dynamically update to show relevant options.
-The available functions are:

 3. Choose the processing mode

-• Process data in a loop: The task will process the input range and then repeat the process on the next scheduled run.
+• Process data in a loop: The task will process the input range and will then repeat the process on the next scheduled run.
 This is ideal for data that is constantly updated.

 4. Set the required ranges and parameters